Scenic collage of top attractions in Galveston, Texas, featuring a Ferris wheel, roller coaster, historic buildings, and beachfront views.

 Moody Gardens

-Okay, so next up is Moody Gardens, and let me tell you, this place is like a mini-adventure park all in one spot!
+This place is a fun-filled complex of entertainment and education, easily recognizable by its three enormous glass pyramids.
 Whether you’re traveling with kids, friends, or even solo, Moody Gardens has something for everyone, and it’s just so much fun.

 We earn a commission if you make a purchase, at no additional cost to you.